gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 ## Recently: Lady Kembe Has a Sleepless Night

 Ah, Swallow.
 I knew he would come back one day.
-The quiet life fit him no better than a turban a tiger.
+The quiet life fit him no better than a turban fit a tiger.
 But truly, had it been so long?
 I must suppose.
 When you have four hundred and seventy eight years, it is no thing to miscount a decade here and there.

 And a young to protect now.
 Ah, ah, Swallow.
 You mind me of my own awakening.
 Not enough, revenge.
 Not enough to save myself.
 Not even enough perhaps to